Rubeena-a/wisecow-demo/README.md

 ---

 ### Step 2 :  Kubernetes

+The containerized Wisecow application was deployed to a Kubernetes cluster using Minikube.
+A Kubernetes Deployment resource was created to manage the application pods and ensure high availability.

+The application was exposed using a NodePort Service, allowing external access to the application from the browser.
+Additionally, an Ingress resource was configured to demonstrate domain-based routing and simulate a real production environment setup.

 - Created Deployment YAML
 - Exposed application using NodePort Service
 - Configured Ingress for domain-based routing